Whole Earth Forecaster Home

 On November 10, 1938 an 8.7 quake struck the Alaskan peninsula, just before the strongest BT period of the year (same data source as above).

-Monthly earthquakes show the same correlation to The Berg Timer as daily quakes---high quake probability just before and after strong BT.
-Below are compared monthly U.S. earthquakes and monthly Berg Timer from 1971 through 1980.
-This chart was first published in the February 1991 Whole Earth Forecaster.
+Monthly earthquakes show the same correlation to Tthe Berg Timer as daily quakes---high quake probability just before and after strong BT.
+Below are compared monthly U.S. earthquakes and monthly BT from 1971 through 1980.
+This chart was first published in the February 1991 Whole Earth Forecaster newsletter.

 The brown columns are the number of quakes each month >5.0.
 The blue columns are the number of quakes >7.0.
 Green columns are quakes >9.0.
 I exaggerated the green columns x 5 so they would be easy to see; the green columns each represent one 9.0 earthquake.
-Quakes usually occur during low BT periods just before and after strong BT periods.
+Quakes are most likely to occur just before and after strong BT periods.

 The chart below are quakes >5.0 from 1970 through 1996 compared to monthly Berg Timer using a different quake data source.